The Importance of Live Streaming Funerals

 Not every family wants or needs all of these elements streamed, and some prefer the graveside to remain private.
 But where it matters to the family, live streaming can help relatives abroad feel that they have truly been there for the whole of the farewell, not just the first part.

-Our guide on how funeral live streaming works explains how we plan this in practical terms, from arrival times and camera positions to audio and internet connections.
+My guide on live streaming a graveside or outdoor funeral explains how I plan and manage multi-location services in practical terms.
+And my guide on how funeral live streaming works covers everything from arrival times and camera positions to audio and internet connections.

 Allowing Shared Grief and Support, Even When Apart

 Grief can feel isolating when you are far away from the funeral, particularly if you are the only one in your country or city.
-Live streaming cannot remove that distance entirely, but it does give people a way to be part of the collective moment, to hear familiar voices, and to see the faces of family and community around the coffin.
+Live streaming cannot remove that distance entirely, but it does give people a way to be part of the collective moment — to hear familiar voices and see the faces of family and community around the coffin.

 For many people watching online, it matters greatly to: